 Policies for using materials in Special Collections & Archives

-The Special Collections & Archives reading room is for materials that do not circulate because of their rarity, fragility or unusual format.
+Special Collections & Archives (SC&A) provides materials that do not circulate because of their rarity, fragility or unusual format.
 Both staff and users have the obligation of preserving these materials for future use.
-Persons using Special Collections & Archives materials must abide by these guidelines for the protection of the materials.
+Persons using SC&A materials must abide by the guidelines for the protection of the materials.

-About 90% of the rare books are included in CALEB, Wesleyan's online catalog.
-In addition, some of the archival collections have online finding aids on the SC&A website.
-We also have various card files and other finding aids.
-Please feel free to consult the staff about your informational needs or about any problems or difficulties you have in making use of Special Collections & Archives materials.
+Most of the rare books are listed in Wesleyan's online catalog.
+In addition, some of the archival collections have online finding aids.
+There are also have various card files and other finding aids onsite.
+Please feel free to consult the staff about your research and questions about using SC&A materials.

 All materials should be handled with extra care:

-- Turn pages or leaves gently.
+- Turn pages gently.